-For the year ended December 31, 2012, three tenants accounted for 66 percent of operating revenue.
-No other customers individually exceeded 10.00 percent of operating revenue in 2012.
+For the year ended December 31, 2013, three lessees accounted for 65 percent of operating revenue.
+The Port's aggregate mine at its Dallesport Industrial Park accounted for 18 percent of operating revenue in 2013.
+No other customers individually exceeded 4 percent of operating revenue in 2013.